 The report said the CNMI Department of Labor has allegedly prevented them to leave the CNMI since they have been conducting an ongoing investigation.

-Ernst said the FBI has no further comment regarding the ongoing investigation against MCC International and Beilida Overseas (CNMI) Ltd., the contractor and subcontractor working on the Imperial Pacific Resort.
+Ernst said the FBI has no further comment regarding the ongoing investigation against MCC International and Beilida Overseas (CNMI) Ltd., which are both contractors working on the Imperial Pacific Resort.

 Incidents jeopardizes China parole